MartinT86/MartinT86.github.io/_posts/PUB_2016-11-29-unit-of-work.md

 ## Reveal intent

-The increased scope of my unit tests from class to unit of work has helped not only my code, but tests to follow one of Kent Beck's [4 simple design rules](http://martinfowler.com/bliki/BeckDesignRules.html);
+The increased scope of my unit tests from class to unit of work has helped not only my code, but helped my tests to follow one of Kent
+Beck's [4 simple design rules](http://martinfowler.com/bliki/BeckDesignRules.html);

 > Reveals intention